 A orchard or individual fruit tree can provide years of pleasure… Our flexible service provides a sustainable foundation for your trees to thrive.

-We are really happy to talk through your ideas.. we will check rootstock, pollination and the ‘spread of fruiting’ for you for free!
+We have so many fruit trees for sale and are really happy to talk through your ideas.. we will check rootstock, pollination and the ‘spread of fruiting’ for you for free!
 We use the best UK trees, chemical free Kent coppice posts, chemical free pest prevention techniques and Mycorrhizal Fungi when installing orchards.

 We will endeavour to make sure you get the correct trees for your situation, we will question you about how and where the trees will be planted, also make sure that the trees can be pollinated!
 That’s the big difference from a purely online seller!
 Please call us 9 to 5 seven days a week or email us.

 Have a look at our Orchard Design page

 Bush – 2 year £20

 Medlar – Bush £26, Half Standard £35 and trained tree £45